 Australian Research Council: DECRA

-The Australian Research Council is the premier research funding body of the Australian Government and supports the Sign on Screen project through the Discovery Early Career Researcher Award scheme (DE230100070, 2023-2026).
+The ARC is the premier research funding body of the Australian Government and supports the Sign on Screen project through the Discovery Early Career Researcher Award scheme (DE230100070, 2023-2026).

 The ANU Auslan Club